patvariali/Selenium_Junit5_Cucumber_Example/README.md

 * Using rerun plugin for storing all failed tests under rerun.txt file
 * Implemented 'Abstraction' providing universal utility methods
 * Parallel testing with Junit5, multiple threads in same class (Creating pool of drivers for support Singleton)
-* Detailed Allure reports with attaching screenshots of failed steps using Hook from Cucumber
+* Detailed Allure reports with attaching screenshots, browser logs, video, page source of failed steps using Hooks from Cucumber
-* CI with Github Actions, and publishing them automaticly in gitHub pages in the same repository
+* Github Actions, and publishing them automaticly in gitHub pages in the same repository
+* Implemented CI/CD pipeline using Jenkins and Selenium Grid
 * [See generated result](https://patvariali.github.io/Selenium_Junit5_Cucumber/3/)
-* Connected simple CI with gitHub Actions

 etc...